Hussain al-Shahristani: Imprisonment

-The key reason why Shahristani was imprisoned is that he was personally requested by Saddam to contribute to a military program to produce Weapons of Mass Destruction.
-He refused on moral and religious grounds.
-He was first enticed with money and high government positions in return for his cooperation in building the WMD program Saddam intended.

-Former government officials, including Khidir Hamza his successor, have claimed that he was imprisoned for his refusal to cooperate with Saddam's WMD program and his intentions to build nuclear weapons.
+Former government officials, including Khidir Hamza his successor, have claimed Hussain al-Shahristani was imprisoned for his refusal to cooperate with Saddam's WMD program and his intentions to build nuclear weapons.
 He was imprisoned personally by Saddam Hussein and was threatened directly by him too.
 "While imprisoned and tortured at Abu Ghraib prison for 11 years under Saddam Hussein he refused to help build a nuclear weapon for the country."

 He was later sentenced to death in an effort to terrorize him but the sentence was reduced to lifetime imprisonment as the regime always hoped it could benefit from his skills and expertise one day—a false hope which never materialized for Saddam's regime.
 He was put in a solitary confinement prison cell for 8 years and was not allowed to make any communication with his family or the outside world during that period.

-In his biography book Escaping to Freedom, he mentions that "the sound of a defective neon light was the highlight of his time during that period since silence was all he could listen to".
+In his memoir, Escaping to Freedom, he mentions that "the sound of a defective neon light was the highlight of his time during that period since silence was all he could listen to".
 He could not have a conversation even with his prison guards and food was passed to him through the gap under the prison cell's door.
 He escaped from Abu Ghraib during the 1991 Gulf War and went to Iran, where he left for UK.
 He obtained his freedom in an extremely daring 'Hollywood' style escape plan which was conceived, orchestrated and implemented by him.
 He went on to set up humanitarian aid organisations for the millions of Iraqi refugees during the Saddam era.

 Having spent more than a decade (1979–1991) as a political prisoner in the infamous Abu Ghraib prison under the regime of Saddam, he escaped during an allied bombing raid on Baghdad during the First Gulf War.
 H.E. al-Shahristani fled to Iran where he served as head of the Gulf War Victims Organization from 1991 to 1995.
 He later continued his support for the victims of Saddams's regime and the Gulf War as head of the Iraqi Political Prisoners Union (2003) and as Chief of the Iraqi Refugees Relief Committee (1998–2003).

 Other positions

-Shahristani is a Visiting Professor at the University of Surrey United Kingdom.
+Shahristani is a visiting professor at the University of Surrey United Kingdom.

 In 2004, he taught as a professor at Baghdad University, and from 2002 to 2004 he was concurrently a visiting professor at Surrey University in the United Kingdom.
-In 2003 he was Head of the Iraqi National Academy of Sciences, and prior to his role there, from 1998 to 2002 was an advisor to the International Technical Research Centre, London, United Kingdom.
+In 2003 he was head of the Iraqi National Academy of Sciences, and prior to his role there, from 1998 to 2002 was an advisor to the International Technical Research Centre, London, United Kingdom.